DocX/ember-qunit-testem-launcher/README.md

 Open your ember qunit test file and run `Testem: Run file module` command via CMD-SHIFT-P.

+It opens new browser tab with the Testem server with the first module ID declared in the test file.

 You can configure keyboard shortcut for the command using VS Code Keyboard Shortcuts settings.

 ## Requirements